tekknolagi/carp/README.md

 Right now there are instructions, registers, a stack, data memory, and the most basic of gotos.

+CONSIDER THIS PRE-ALPHA SOFTWARE.
+Things change more than they do in Rust!

 ## Installation

 1. `make`